The influence of RankBrain is making it harder than ever to understand which factors are affecting Google rankings.

 So the question is if we can no longer rely on a clearly defined set of ranking factors, can we still optimize our content for search?
 Surveys such as Searchmetrics’ still provide us with some useful insight and Technical SEO and link metrics still have a huge part to play when it comes to SEO.
 However, when it comes to creating great content for search you need to be thinking about the following factors.

 #1 Match searcher intent

-- What stage of the user journey is the searcher at?
+- At what stage of the user journey is the searcher?
 A user at an early research phase will probably expect longer form content that discusses the merits of a range of product solutions.
-In contrast, somebody who is ready to buy would prefer to be taken directly to a product page including essential information such as price, availability and delivery information.
+In contrast, somebody who is ready to buy would prefer to be taken directly to a product page that includes essential information such as price, availability and delivery.

 - Do you have content for every stage of the journey?
 Grouping keywords by intent and mapping these to your existing pages can help you identify any content gaps.

 - What type of content is already ranking for a specific query or query group?
 If your content targeting these queries doesn't match, then consider targeting that search with a different page.